How To Treat Someone With A Borderline Personality Disorder

 - Their self-destructive behaviors are subtle ways to relieve themselves of such intense sorrow.

-- Therapy can work but is very difficult.
+- Therapy can be difficult but it can also be very helpful.
 Borderlines just want you to realize it’s not them; it’s everyone else.
 Several of my colleagues do not treat borderlines due to the strong resistance they based on irrational fears.
 There are therapeutic strategies making positive changes but it is a long process.
 There is no specific medication that is prescribed for borderlines but these folks can exhibit other mental health issues that are treated with meds.
 Hospitalization may be required.

 - They do participate in risk-taking behaviors.
 Be careful.